Arthritis in cats guide - two images of cats laying down

 Posted by Lianne McLeod D.V.M. on

 Arthritis, also known as degenerative joint disease, is a common yet often under-recognized condition in cats.
-This ailment, particularly prevalent in older cats, involves the deterioration of joint cartilage and the development of new bone formations, leading to painful joints and chronic pain.
+This ailment involves the deterioration of joint cartilage leading to painful joints and chronic pain.

-This article will cover the nature of arthritis in cats, the signs and symptoms, diagnostic methods, and various treatment options, including anti-inflammatories for cats, weight management options, physical therapy, and more.
+This article covers arthritis in cats, the signs and symptoms, diagnostic methods, and various treatment options.

 Understanding Arthritis in Cats